 Cultivating a Heart to Serve

 We aim to develop our students into educated global citizens with a heart to serve.
-All our students will have to take a credit-bearing subject on Service-Learning so that they can apply their knowledge to serve the people in need.
+All our students are required to take a credit-bearing subject on Service-Learning before graduation so that they can apply their knowledge to serving the people in need.
 They will:

 Promoting a Healthy Lifestyle

 Healthy lifestyle is the platform for all-round development.
 Our students will complete a non-credit-bearing programme in healthy lifestyle.
 The programme will enable students to: